wp-plugins/dynamic-content-widget/readme.txt

 == Description ==

-= Due to a merge error, versions 0.3 and 0.31 suffered from a fatal bug that broke it.
-Please try again with version 0.32 =

-With this WordPress widget, you can enter a slug or id, select a template part, and the widget will render the content, in a local loop, according to your selected template.
+With this widget, you can enter a slug or id, select a template part, and the widget will render the content, in a local loop, according to your selected template.
 Very handy for things like:

 *	Pinning content (pages and posts) to the homepage.